 A Cold Mat: Poem 91

-A fitting poem for winter and those who somehow missed out on Valentine’s Day recently:
+A fitting poem for late fall and those who somehow missed out on Valentine’s Day recently:

 JapaneseRomanizationTranslation